awestover/enchantedForest/story/full_story.md

 Please give me a moment to think about the implications of this statement" Bob said in a weak voice.
 Bob wasn't opposed to lying to others, yet the weak voice was not completely a lie intended to garner pity and give him some time.
-The words of Rand were genuinely very distrubing. *I'm marked?* Bob thought. *Malimost will never leave me alone as long as he can detect my levancy?* *Should I go on this quest?*
+The words of Rand were genuinely very disturbing. *I'm marked?* Bob thought. *Malimost will never leave me alone as long as he can detect my levancy?* *Should I go on this quest?*
 *Am I seriously considering this?
 It's ridiculously dangerous.* *And yet at the same time, probably much safer than waiting for Malimost to come and destroy me.
-I guess I have to either learn how to use levancy well enough to protect myself, or figure out how to hide myself.* Bob suddenly remembered that Bob had said that the sword of Amplification not only possessed the ability to Amplify power, but also to dampen it, hiding the weilding levancer.
+I guess I have to either learn how to use levancy well enough to protect myself, or figure out how to hide myself.* Bob suddenly remembered that Bob had said that the sword of Amplification not only possessed the ability to Amplify power, but also to dampen it, hiding the wielding levancer.

 "I will pursue this quest."
 Bob finally said, just as people were getting uncomfortable with his silence.
 "I will travel to the sea of storms, claim the first key from the Leviathan.
-Then I will keep travelling to find the rest of the keys, and aquire the sword of Amplification.
-And finally, once I have aquired this unmatched artifact, I will use it to free myself from the continual pursuit of Malimost."
+Then I will keep travelling to find the rest of the keys, and acquire the sword of Amplification.
+And finally, once I have acquired this unmatched artifact, I will use it to free myself from the continual pursuit of Malimost."

 Azeala and Mercury were taken aback from his sudden seeming willingness to